About this Install Guide

 It supports multiple operating systems, including Arm Linux distributions and macOS, and provides powerful AI assistance for developers working on Arm platforms.

 You need a Google account to use Gemini CLI.
-If you don’t have one, visit Google Account Creation to create your account.
+If you don’t have one, visit Google Account Creation to create an account.

 You’ll also need to set up authentication for the Gemini API.
 Gemini CLI supports multiple authentication methods, with Google OAuth login being the recommended approach for most users.